ywx649999311/EzTao/README.md

 Now you should be ready to start adding new features.
 Be sure to checkout the normal practice regarding how to use `poetry` on its website.
 When you are ready to push, also make sure the poetry.lock file is checked-in if any dependency has changed.

 ## Citation
 We are working on a paper to describe the full implementation of **EzTao**.
-In the meantime, if you found **EzTao** useful for your research, please consider acknowledge **EzTao** using the following:
+In the meantime, if you find **EzTao** useful for your research, please consider acknowledging **EzTao** using the following:

 ```
 @MISC{Yu2022,